-Your social media bios are your audience’s first impression of you and your brand.
-If anything seems off, you face…
+Your social media bios are your audience’s first impression of your brand.
+Don't drive away potential followers—and customers.

 Your social media bios are your audience’s first impression of you and your brand.
 If anything seems off, you face the possibility of driving away potential followers—and customers.